benzouye/framework/README.md

 # Configuration

-Edit the _config.php_ file with your files server information (line 68 and 70) and your database server information (line 98 to 108).
+Edit the _config.php_ file with your files server information (line 68 and 70) and the _database.php_ file with your database server information.

 You may change the favicon file located in _assets/img/_ directory to fit with your brand.